qsecure-labs/overlord/README.md

 MX:  set record -m <module_id> -d <domain>
 ```
 #### Name
-Use '@' for DigitalOcean or "" to AWS to create the record at the root of the domain or enter a hostname to create it elsewhere.A records are for IPv4 addresses only and tell a request where your domain should direct to.
+Use '@' for DigitalOcean or "" for AWS to create the record at the root of the domain or enter a hostname to create it elsewhere.

 ### gophish
-Creates a gophish server of the provider of choice in the cloud.
-SSH keys for each instance will be outputted to the ```redbaron/data/ssh_keys``` folder.
+Creates a gophish server of the provider of choice on the cloud.
+SSH keys for each instance will be generated in the ```redbaron/data/ssh_keys``` folder.

 |Variable   	  |Required   |Description   	                                            |
 |---	          |---	      |---	                                                      |